olafhartong/ATTACKdatamap/README.md

 [![Twitter](https://img.shields.io/twitter/follow/olafhartong.svg?style=social&label=Follow)](https://twitter.com/olafhartong)

 # ATTACKdatamap
-A datasource assessment on an event level to show potential ATT&CK coverage
+A datasource assessment on an event level to show potential coverage of the "MITRE ATT&CK" framework.

+This tool is developed by me and has no affiliation with "MITRE" nor with its great "ATT&CK" team, it is developed with the intention to ease the mapping of data sources to assess one's potential coverate.

 More details in a blogpost [here](https://medium.com/@olafhartong/assess-your-data-potential-with-att-ck-datamap-f44884cfed11)